fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fDotNetCoreWebApp/README.md

 # fDotNetCoreWebApp

 ## Overview
-A asp.net mvc .NET code 2.2 app, for testing different deployments and execution:
+An ASP.NET CORE 2.2 web application, for testing different deployments and execution:
-- Locally in docker
+- Locally in Docker
 - In Azure Kubernetes Service (AKS)

 ## Container Image